daemon-byte/ebay-sdk-php/README.md

+# About this fork

+Works with Laravel 8 / PHP >=7.4

+# Original README

 This eBay SDK makes it easy for you to use [eBay API](https://developer.ebay.com/docs) in your PHP-based project.

 This repository is not a hobby or a side-project, but a code maintained by a for-profit company that uses it in production.
 We promise to keep it open-source and maintain it for as long as we operate.